elouayas/MicroNet/README.md

 - Terminal size bug with the fancy tqdm display:
      * the best would be to check if it's big enough before starting training and adjust size if needed
-     * the cursor should be placed automatically at the end to avoid ugly collision
+     * the cursor should be placed automatically at the end to avoid ugly collision -> Since the above solution seems impossible (or at least impossible to do on all OS an via SSH) maybe we can try smg like adding a callback to clear terminal when receiving a signal.
 - fix validation accuracy computation issue